One thing we’ve learned from the Dwight Howard sweepstakes is that no deal is a sure thing until it’s done. Signed, sealed, delivered.

 To read the Yahoo!
 Sports’ story on the proposed mega-deal involving the Magic, Nets, Cavs and Clippers, click this link: http://sports.yahoo.com/news/nba—nets-emerge-again-as-strong-contender-to-land-dwight-howard.html

-Jackie Pepper is a sports journalist with nearly a decade of experience.
+Jackie Mesa Pepper is a sports journalist with nearly a decade of experience.
 As an anchor and reporter for Comcast SportsNet in Boston she covered the Patriots, Celtics, Red Sox and Bruins for the network's flagship show SportsNet Central and sister station New England Cable News.
+Jackie recently won a 2014 Edward R. Murrow Award for her work as a video features producer for Yahoo!
+Sports.

-In addition to her work with Comcast Boston, Pepper also anchored and reported for CBS affiliate KIDK, covering the Utah Jazz and various sports teams throughout the United States.
+In addition to her work with Comcast Boston, Jackie also anchored and reported for CBS affiliate KIDK, covering the Utah Jazz and various sports teams throughout the United States.